dmx-systems/dmx-linqa/README.md

 After editing the config file restarting the DMX platform is required.

-All following configuration possibilities (Site logo, legal texts, ...) rely on file/directory naming conventions.
-In these cases restarting the DMX platform is *not* required.
+## Customization

+Several aspects of the Linqa look can be adapted to the specific usage context:

+- UI style + logo
+- Email text + style
+- Imprint and privacy policy text + style
+- Help dialog content + style

+Customization is not done by further configuration properties but by following certain file/directory naming conventions.
+This allows for multilingual custom resources.

+If a new custom resource is installed, e.g. the site logo, a restart of the DMX platform is *not* required.
+To see the changes a simple page reload is sufficient.

 ### Site logo